 Bacterial vaginosis (BV) is a condition in which the balance of naturally occurring bacteria in the vagina changes, resulting in overgrowth of certain bacteria.
 BV usually occurs during a woman’s reproductive years.
 The causes of VB are not known, but douching has been proven to increase a woman’s risk.
 Most women with this infection exhibit no symptoms.
 The most common symptom is a fishy smell, especially after intercourse.
 If there is a discharge, it is white or gray and may be thin.
 Painful urination and pain at the entrance to the vagina may occur.
 Diagnosis requires a lab test.
 Treatment is with antibiotics, and it is critical to use the full course of antibiotics even though the condition will seem to be gone before all medication is taken.

-Sexual transmitted diseases (STDs) can irritate or damage the sex organs, making sex painful.
-Some STDs can be symptom free for months or years, so an STD does not necessarily indicate adultery.
+Sexually transmitted diseases (STDs) can irritate or damage the sex organs, making sex painful.
+Some STDs can be symptom-free for months or years, so an STD does not necessarily indicate adultery.
 Diagnosis and treatment always require a doctor.

-Other sources of genital irritation are soaps, feminine hygiene products, bubble bath, and laundry products.
+Other sources of genital irritation are soaps, feminine hygiene products, bubble baths, and laundry products.
 Do not use soap on the vulva, washing with warm water is sufficient.
 Use only unscented tampons and pads, and try different brands.
 Some women find that all cotton products make a difference.
-Avoid the use of “feminine hygiene sprays”, special washes and towelettes , and do not douche.
-Discontinue any products used in bath water, or better yet shower for a couple of weeks.
+Avoid the use of “feminine hygiene sprays”, special washes and towelettes, and do not douche.
+Discontinue any products used in bathwater, or better yet shower for a couple of weeks.
 Try changing laundry detergent and discontinue use of any dryer products.
 If this seems to be an issue, try using a very mild soap for washing underwear.
 Be sure all panties have a cotton crotch.
 If you shave your pubic hair, change any shaving product you use, or try not shaving for a while.

 Chemical irritations can be difficult to find because a product may change its formulation without you knowing it, or you could become sensitive over time.
 A product that is only mildly irritating may not be a problem until a woman becomes sexually active, or increases her sexual actively level.
 A product may become a problem due to changes in the genitals related to hormones or age.
 The best bet is to keep the vulva and vagina as chemical free as possible.